 Woburn Safari Park is a wild animal park, set in over 300 acres of beautiful parkland.
 Home to over 1,000 wild and exotic animals, and the perfect day out for animal encounters and visiting wonderful wildlife.

 As a multi award-winning visitor attraction, Woburn makes a valuable contribution to conservation, and is a place where families can enjoy being together, seeing animals in a beautiful natural environment.

-Your admission ticket includes unlimited repeat circuits of the Road Safari drive through reserves, followed by adventures in the Foot Safari with a fantastic daily programme of keeper talks and demonstrations.
+Your admission ticket includes unlimited repeat circuits of the Road Safari drive through reserves, followed by adventures in the Foot Safari.
 Most of the leisure activities at Woburn Safari Park are included in your great value ticket price.

 Woburn Safari Park forms part of Woburn Enterprises Ltd